surya1527/Create-aws-access-key-id-and-secret-access-key/README.md

 <h1>Create-aws-access-key-id-and-secret-access-key</h1>

-In order to copy files from one s3 bucket to another s3 bucket it is mandatory to create AWS ACCESS KEY ID AND SECRET ACCESS KEY and to install AWS CLI.
+In order connect our system to aws account we need to install AWS CLI. </br>
+In case if you have aws access key id and secret access key [Click here](#awsconfigure) to directly move the configuration step.</br>

-How to get aws access key id and secret access key?
+How to get aws access key id and secret access key?</br>

 => In order to get aws access key id and secret key we need to create user in the IAM(Identity and Access Management).